 A new series we will be talking about periodically is called Helping Families Win.
 Part of our role in leading students includes shepherding families and helping them succeed as they seek to follow Jesus.
 This series will look at proactive ways we can challenge, encourage, and guide families in helpful ways as they pursue godly living.
 Today we are going to look at helping families engage in devotions together.

 Finding time to be in God’s Word can be difficult for anyone.
-I think if we are honest with ourselves we would acknowledge that there are seasons when it is difficult for us as adults to spend time investing in our relationship with Jesus.
-Work, family, home life, yard work, play-dates, being a chauffeur, and trying to get adequate rest can seem to overwhelm our days.
+I think if we were honest with ourselves we would acknowledge that there are seasons when it is difficult for us as adults to spend time investing in our relationship with Jesus.
+Work, family, stuff at home, yard work, play-dates, being a chauffeur, and trying to get adequate rest seem to overwhelm all hours of our days.
 Even in this new season of life where many of us are at home and being forced to slow down, we may not have been able to engage as much as we would have liked in our spiritual walk.

-Family devotions are an opportunity to help draw parents and children together with one another and with Jesus.
+One way to do this would be to actively encourage families to engage in regular family devotions together and leverage it as an opportunity to draw closer together with each other and Jesus.
 Family devotions do not need to be every day, they don’t have to be boring or childish, and they certainly do not need to be hours long.
-But they should allow for thoughtful conversation, opportunities for everyone to share and lead, and time to be loved and supported by those closest to you.
+But they should allow for thoughtful conversation, opportunities for everyone to share and lead, and time of just being loved and supported by those closest to you.

-Being intentional and pouring into the spiritual growth and development of families is a priority that we must pursue.
-My prayer for you is that these resources help you and your family deepen your walk with Jesus, and that we develop families of disciple-makers who are radically changing the world for Jesus.
+Being intentional and pouring into the spiritual growth and development of your family is a priority that we must be running after.
+My prayer for you is that these resources help you and your family deepen your walk with Jesus, and that we develop families of disciplemakers who are radically changing the world for Jesus.